MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 - Unattended desktop flows keep the screen of the target machine locked so no one can see them running.

-- Windows 10 and Windows 11 devices can't run unattended desktop flows if there are any active Windows user sessions present (even a locked one).
+- Windows 10 and Windows 11 devices can't run unattended desktop flows if any active Windows user sessions are present (even a locked one).

 - On Windows Server, if you have a locked Windows user session open with the same user as the desktop flow connection, you'll receive an error.